Christian Yelich Player Props: Brewers vs. Phillies

 Christian Yelich At The Plate

-- Yelich leads Milwaukee with 96 hits and an OBP of .372, plus a team-best slugging percentage of .464.
+- Yelich has 97 hits and an OBP of .369 to go with a slugging percentage of .463.
+All three of those stats lead Milwaukee hitters this season.

-- Among the qualified batters, he ranks 31st in batting average, while his on-base percentage ranks 17th and he is 49th in slugging.
+- Among the qualifying batters in baseball, he ranks 32nd in batting average, 19th in on-base percentage, and 49th in slugging.

-- In 36.3% of his games this year, Yelich has had at least one RBI.
-He's picked up more than one in 13.2% and driven in three or more of his team's runs in four contests.
+- Yelich has had an RBI in 34 games this season (37.0%), including 12 multi-RBI outings (13.0%).
+He has also driven in three or more of his team's runs in four contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.